Admissions

 - Applicants must be registered with the College of Nurses of Ontario as a Registered Nurse (RN) in good standing with no practice restrictions.
 (Out of province applicants may apply with other Canadian registration, but will be required to show CNO registration as a condition of their admission).

-- Completion of the equivalent of two years full-time nursing clinical practice experience (3,640 hours) within the past five years (some of those hours must be completed in Canada).
+- Completion of the equivalent of two years full-time RN practice (3,640 hours) within the past five years (some of those hours must be completed in Canada).

 English Language Proficiency